auth0/docs/articles/api-auth/tutorials/authorization-code-grant.md

 Note that `refresh_token` will only be present in the response if you included the `offline_access` scope AND enabled __Allow Offline Access__ for your API in the Dashboard.
 For more information about Refresh Tokens and how to use them, see [our documentation](/tokens/refresh-token).

-::: panel-danger Warning
+::: panel-danger Security Warning
 It is important to understand that the Authorization Code flow should only be used in cases such as a Regular Web Application where the Client Secret can be safely stored.
 In cases such as a Single Page Application, the Client Secret is available to the client (in the web browser), so the integrity of the Client Secret cannot be maintained.
-That is why the Implicit Grant flow is more appropriate in that case.
+That is why the [Implicit Grant flow](/api-auth/grant/implicit) is more appropriate in that case.
 :::

 ## 3. Call the API